 All incomplete work must be turned in by the 80% posting date in order for this work to be calculated into final grades.
 Any senior who was given prior permission and is enrolled in a non-Santa Margarita online class needed to meet graduation requirements must have all work and the final exam completed by May 1st with the official transcript received by the counselor no later than May 10th.
-Any student who has a "School Hold" on his or her diploma will not receive the diploma until the hold is removed.
+Any student who has a "School Hold" on their diploma will not receive the diploma until the hold is removed.
 Students who have a "School Hold" on their diploma because of incomplete graduation requirements must have those deficiencies completed by August 31st of the graduation year.
 If applicable, a transcript from the community college or university must be submitted to Santa Margarita for the completed work.
-The date of graduation on the transcript will reflect the year the graduation requirements have been met if not done by August 31st of their graduation year.